From gourmet vegan burgers and ice cream to plant-based chicken wings, these guys got you covered!

 Tru Foo Juice Bar Co. is based in Bristol and travels all around the UK serving juices and smoothies from a pop-up juice bar at street food markets, festivals, and private and corporate events.

 Selling juices and smoothies from a lovely converted H-van (an old French Citroen horse van), the Juice Box has an eye-catching menu, which includes:

 “Jump Start” (carrot, orange, ginger, lemon) and the “purple Kick” (Orange juice, blueberry, raspberry, banana, green tea).

 16. The Juice Truck (Ca.)

-Hip, cool and very now, the Juice Truck signifies how the cold-pressed juice trend have become popular in the US & Canada.
+Hip, cool, and very now, the Juice Truck signifies how the cold-pressed juice trend has become popular in the US & Canada.
 The Juice Truck has 6 locations in total spread across Vancouver (2 juice trucks and 4 fixed locations).

 17. Van Leeuwen Artisan Ice Cream

 I couldn’t complete the list of vegan food trucks and food stalls without adding at least 1 vegan dessert.
 And what better one than the classic ice cream?

 Another example of very cool and effective branding, Van Leeuwen ice cream, started way back in 2008 in a yellow truck on the streets of New York City.
 And they now have multiple trucks spread across New York and LA.